zoe-f-cyborg/week_2_digihist_REAL/reading-response.md

 # Exploitation or Collaboration?

-I missed what i feel to be the appropriate window of time to respond to the question brought up on discord about which articles grabbed my interest, but I did want to take a moment here to discuss them!
+I missed what the appropriate window of time to respond to a question brought up on discord about which articles grabbed my interest, but I did want to take a moment here to discuss them!

 ### The Transcribe Bentham Project